 The Headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.

 Clerk to the Governing Body

 The Clerk will:

-- Be the contact point for the complainant and the governing board review panel, including circulating the relevant papers and evidence before complaints committee meetings - Arrange the complaints hearing - Record the outcome of the hearing - Notify all parties of the committee's decision.
+Be the contact point for the complainant and the governing board panel, including circulating the relevant papers and evidence before complaints panel meetings.